 Students who need to submit financial aid documents are encouraged to do so as soon as possible.
 These documents can be submitted to the Financial Aid Office by mail, email or fax.
 Failure to complete your financial aid file may result in your funds being delayed.

-The Health Services Office is open Monday and Wednesday by appointent only.
-Students may schedule an appointment by calling the Health Services mainline or by email and leave a message with their name, student identification number, and phone number so one of our nurses can return the message.
-Health services available to currently enrolled students are funded by the student health fee and include:
+The Health Services Office is providing in-person services by appointment only.
+Students may schedule an appointment by calling the Health Services mainline or by email and leave a message with their name, student ID number, and phone number so one of the nurses can return the message.
+Health services are available to currently enrolled students and is funded by the student health fee.
+Services included are:

 - Screening tests